 Training is a two-way street—even online!

 I know what you’re thinking.
 “Every trainer and their dog has online fitness courses.
 Yawn!”
 But there’s one big difference: mine actually works.
 My online small-group classes and private personal training sessions are built on interactive two-way communication with real-time feedback.
-That means I can see you, you can ask questions, and I can help fine-tune your movement and form to maximize your gains while keeping you safer from injury.
-It’s all the advantages of in-person instruction from the convenience of your home or office.
+That means I see what you’re doing, you can ask questions in the moment, and I’m able to help fine-tune your movement and form to maximize your gains while keeping you safer from injury.
+You get all the advantages of in-person instruction from the convenience of your home or office.

 Think outside the gym